liuxiantong-jushi/worklog/millwheel.md

 ## 6. FAULT TOLERANCE 6.1 Delivery Guarantees
 Much of the conceptual simplicity of MillWheel’s programming model hinges upon its ability to take non-idempotent user code and run it as if it were idempotent.
 By removing this requirement from computation authors, we relieve them of a significant implementa- tion burden.

+## 6.1 Delivery Guarantees
+Much of the conceptual simplicity of MillWheel’s programming model hinges upon its ability to take non-idempotent user code and run it as if it were idempotent.
+By removing this requirement from computation authors, we relieve them of a significant implementa- tion burden.

 ## 6.1.1 Exactly-Once Delivery
 Upon receipt of an input record for a computation, the MillWheel framework performs the following steps: